law-firm-seo

 The Bottom Line

-E-E-A-T isn’t a box to check—it’s a framework for building the kind of web presence that serves potential clients and earns Google’s trust.
-For law firms, where professional credentials and trust are already core to the business, demonstrating E-E-A-T should be natural.
+E-E-A-T isn’t a box to check.
+It’s a framework for building the kind of web presence that serves potential clients and earns Google’s trust.
+For law firms, where professional credentials and trust are already core to the business, demonstrating Experience, Expertise, Authoritativeness, and Trust should be natural.

 Need help evaluating and improving your firm’s E-E-A-T signals?
 Let’s discuss.